-We Tasted 5 Chain Restaurants' Burgers, and This Is the Best One
+We Tasted 5 Chain Restaurant Burgers & This Is the Best

 My standards for how a burger should taste are (and have always remained) high.
 Growing up with a father whose grilling skills were, in my opinion, unmatched, and an aunt who owned one of the best burger joints in New Jersey, it's easy to understand why.
 Some may call my expectations snobbish; I prefer "selective," because the truth of the matter is, not all burgers are created equally.
 This is especially true for chain restaurant burgers that each have their own unique spin on the classic burger.

 That being said, similar to how you take your coffee or whether you're team ranch or blue cheese, I understand that an individual's burger order comes down to personal preference.
 Taking that into consideration, we felt it was time to put popular chain restaurants' burgers to the test.
 I tasted five burgers and rated them based on the flavor of beef patty, choice of toppings, condiments, and overall dining experience to spare you a subpar meal.

 So without further ado, let's get to the meat of it.
 Ranked from the just OK to the best, here's how popular burgers from chain restaurants stacked up.
 (And if you're in the mood for something quick, check out: We Tried 7 Fast-Food Cheeseburgers & This Is the Best.)